guihen01/Jira-Rest-API/README.md

 use Json package (newtonsoft.Json v12.0.3)

 # How to use
-allow to make a rest api request to jira server it is based on rest api library of Atlassian ref : https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/ the excutable code when lounched ask some questions for starting the corresponding rest API
+allow to make a post rest api request to jira server it is based on rest api library of Atlassian ref : https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/ the excutable code when lounched ask some questions for starting the corresponding rest API